lozo6/AutoML-examples/README.md

 # Project 1 (binary/classification)

-The independent vairable tested was `Length of Stay`
+The independent vairable tested was `Age Group`

 The best performing model was XgBoost with a logloss of `0.800021` compared to Baseline logloss of `0.687821`